-FMT\SMF.1 has been added to comply with AIS 32, Final Interpretation 065 and the dependencies defined there.
-The Protection Profile defines management requirements in FMT\MSA.1 and the five instantiations of FMT\MTD.1 for
+FMT_SMF.1 has been added to comply with AIS 32, Final Interpretation 065 and the dependencies defined there.
+The Protection Profile defines management requirements in FMT_MSA.1 and the five instantiations of FMT_MTD.1 for those aspects are listed in this security functional requirement.

-Object security attributes management
+- Object security attributes management

-User attribute management
+- User attribute management

-Authentication data management
+- Authentication data management

-Audit trail management
+- Audit trail management

-Audit event management
+- Audit event management

-those aspects are listed in this security functional requirement.

-FMT\SMR.1 defines no additional roles than those identified in the Protection Profile.
-Although AIX 5.2 in general provides the capability for a more fine grained role model, the lack of guidance on the configuration and use of such an extended role model in the user documentation has led to the decision to exclude this capability from the evaluated version.
+FMT_SMR.1 defines no additional roles than those identified in the Protection Profile.
+Although AIX 5.2 I in general provides the capability for a more fine grained role model, the lack of guidance on the configuration and use of such an extended role model in the user documentation has led to the decision to exclude this capability from the evaluated version.
 This is compliant with the application note in the Protection Profile as well as with the handling of this aspect in previous ITSEC and TCSEC evaluations.

-FPT\AMT.1 describes the capability of an authorized administrator to start a separate diagnostic system that tests the underlying hardware.
+FPT_AMT.1 describes the capability of an authorized administrator to start a separate diagnostic system that tests the underlying hardware.
 It should be mentioned that some basic checks are included in the system's init process and are performed during start-up of the system.
-Those checks are part of the underlying firmware and not part of AIX 5.2.
+Those checks are part of the underlying firmware and not part of AIX 5.2 I.